 - A programme of visiting lecturers from around the world bringing cutting edge practice to HCA students.

 HCA Jewellery Design students have access to superb design studios and 3D workshops across our 2 campuses.
 All workshops are run by expert staff who support your technical needs and help you realise your ideas.
 We have laser cutters, 3D printers, small metals, wood and plastic forming workshops, ceramics, glass, textile and drawing studios.
 We are committed to offering students, regardless of their chosen degree, access to all our workshops so they can develop and advance their practice without limitation.

 We are uniquely placed to be able to offer individual workspaces throughout your three years of study.
 You will also have access to professionally equipped IT suites with both Mac and PC’s, large scale digital printers and professional software to support your practice.

-You will be given opportunities to take part in live projects as well as high profile industry competitions.
-In the second year, you will be encouraged to make connections and gain valuable experience with national and international professionals.
-In your final year, emphasis is placed on your own practice, preparing you to launch your creative career on graduating.
+You will be given opportunities to take part in real world projects, as well as high-profile industry competitions.
+In the second year, you will be supported to make connections and gain valuable experience with makers and professionals on a regional, national and international arena.

 - Minimum age 18.